Putting A New Face on Email MarketingAll Stories

 - Adopt Coupon Manager to provide unique promotional codes.

 - The email channel has grown over 200%.

 - Traffic to the website is up.

 Tarte Cosmetics takes a nimble approach to marketing its natural, trendy makeup.
 Strong buzz on social around an eye color palette?
 Tarte’s Digital Marketing Director Stephanie Urban will work it into an email.

 It’s important for Urban that she can quickly segment and build triggered campaigns to capture the most relevant audience for each message.
 “We were on an older platform that was pretty antiquated and made it difficult to manage segments.
 Now within Bronto, I can manage workflows and campaigns more seamlessly.”

-And it’s having quite an impact: “In the past year, our email channel has grown very quickly.
+And it’s having quite an impact: “In the past year, our email channel has grown over 200%.
 We’ve seen significant lifts in engagement, traffic and revenue,” Urban says.